 The Chinese Grand Prix is one of the best value for the money grands prix on the calendar.
-It is amazing how much of the track you can see from most grandstand seats.
-The Shanghai International Circuit is easy to get to, has outstanding facilities and most grandstands boast views of several turns, over the catch fence.
+The Shanghai International Circuit is easy to get to, has outstanding facilities and the main grandstand boasts an amazing view of nearly the entire track.

-Shanghai is China's most accessible city for westerners and a modern metropolis offering some fascinating sightseeing opportunities, good bars and restaurants.
-It is also just five hours away by train from Beijing, via a high-speed rail link.
+Shanghai is one of China's most accessible city for westerners.
+It is a modern metropolis offering some fascinating sightseeing opportunities, good bars and restaurants.

 Getting to and from the circuit is very convenient whether by car, taxi or train.
-The journey takes about 50 minutes from Downtown Shanghai; and 90 minutes from Pudong International Airport.
+A typical taxi ride from the city centre takes about 50 minutes and 90 minutes from Pudong International Airport.
+Add another 40 minutes if using public transport.

-From East Nanjing Road or People’s Square in the city centre, where most visitors are expected to stay, take a Line 2 train and change at Jiangsu Road for Line 11.
+From East Nanjing Road, People’s Square or Jing'an Temple Metro stations, where most western hotel chains are located, take a Line 2 train and change at Jiangsu Road for Line 11.
 This line has two branches and only the trains going to Anting stop at the Shanghai Circuit station.
 The exit of the station is about 300 yards from Gate 1 (behind the main grandstand) and 500 yards from Gate 11 (behind grandstand K).

 View from Grandstand A-High - Image: MERCEDES AMG PETRONAS Formula One Team